Best Macbook Pro Case of 2020

-We found this model to be a bit tad more difficult to snap into place than other cases — that said, it is still fairly easy to remove.
+We found this model to be just a bit more challenging to snap into place than other cases.
+With that said, it can still be removed fairly easily.

 The IBENZER is a generic, black MacBook Pro case.
-It comes with a very low price tag, and it's a cinch to install.
+It comes with a very low price tag, and it's a breeze to install.

-Sadly, the designers of the IBENZER missed a crucial detail — the bottom half of this model barely snaps onto the bottom of the laptop with two tiny tabs.
-A slight bump in the wrong direction and the lower part of the case just pops off.
+Unfortunately, the designers of the IBENZER missed a crucial detail — the bottom half of this model barely snaps onto the bottom of the laptop with two tiny tabs.
+Even the slightest bump in the wrong direction will cause the lower part of the case to easily pop off.

 Why You Should Trust Us

 Our research analyst and review editor, Ross Patton, has been working in product research and development for more than 10 years.
-Ross has tested products ranging from outdoor gear such as backcountry snowboard equipment and rooftop tents to cutting edge devices such as Bluetooth trackers and cordless electric tools and everything in between.
+Ross has tested a wide range of products from outdoor gear such as snowboard equipment for the backcountry and rooftop tents to cutting edge devices such as Bluetooth trackers, cordless electric tools, and everything in between.

 Analysis and Test Results